A Year After DOE's Efficiency Rollback, Four Rules Are Gone for Good

 For related coverage, see our earlier piece on how the House voted to roll back DOE efficiency standards and the DOE 2027 standards original rollout.

 The advocacy side has not gone quiet.
 The Appliance Standards Awareness Project has continued publishing analyses of the CRA repeals and the likely next round of DOE rulemaking.
-A new administration in 2029 can restart the standard-setting process, but under the CRA, any replacement rule has to be "substantially different" from the one Congress rejected.
+A future administration can restart the standard-setting process, but under the CRA, any replacement rule has to be "substantially the same" as the one Congress rejected only at the risk of being struck down again — Congress's disapproval bars a substantially similar rule unless specifically authorized by later law.
 That constraint will shape whatever comes next more than anything happening in Washington right now.

 Need a repair professional?